mabujo/googleCard-Wordpress/readme.txt

 1. googleCards widget in the sidebar

 == Changelog ==
+= 0.4 =
+* Added file_get_contents as a backup for curl and use the transients API if we cant use a cache file.
+Tell curl not to verify https.
+Some minor css stuff.

 = 0.3.1 =
 * Some css fixes for people with big names and small sidebars.